 - 1. Except for the responsibilities of the TSA, as outlined above, the CBIS Project will be managed and overseen by the COUNTY.
-The COUNTY, acting through such contractors as it may engage, will provide the engineering and design services, as well as the associated construction and baggage handling system contractors, necessary for successful completion of the CBIS Project.
-The COUNTY will provide oversight of such contractor(s) to ensure the CBIS Project conforms to the TSA endorsed design and is completed within the prescribed costs and schedule identified and incorporated herein as Appendix B. - 2.
-Ensure CBIS site preparation includes, but is not limited to, BHS modifications, environmental controls, and any other airport terminal infrastructure work required supporting the EDS and ETD operational environment.
-CBIS designs should be OSHA compliant; adhere to the applicable EDS and ETD installation guide specifications; and should comply with all applicable Federal, State, and local regulations.
+The COUNTY, acting through such contractors as it may engage, will provide the engineering and design services, as well as the associated construction and baggage handling system contractors, necessary for successful completion of the Project.
+The COUNTY will provide oversight of such contractor(s) to ensure the Project conforms to the TSA endorsed design and is completed within the prescribed costs and schedule identified and incorporated herein as Appendix B. - 2.
+CBIS designs should be OSHA compliant; adhere to the applicable EDS and ETD installation guide specifications; and should comply with all applicable Federal, State, and local building regulations.
 Provisions will be made in the CBIS design that will allow TSA and its contractors full ingress to and egress from the CBIS area for the installation, operation, testing, maintenance, and repair of the EDS and ETD equipment. - 3.
-Obtain all necessary licenses, insurance permits and approvals. - 4.
+Obtain all necessary construction licenses, insurance permits and approvals. - 4.
 Ensure the Project site will be ready to accommodate the installation of the EDS units when delivered.
 Project site preparation includes, but is not limited to, BHS modifications, mechanical, heating, electrical site preparation, including infrastructure to protect electrical or fiber optic cables, environmental controls, and any other airport terminal infrastructure work required to support the operational environment of the EDS and ETD units. - 5.
-Facilitate the installation of the EDS unit by providing a clear path during rigging and EDS installation, and provide sufficient space to allow for initial deployment activities (such as uncrating the device). - 6.
-Provide three (3) feet of maintenance access space around the equipment so that spare parts may be removed and replaced.
+Facilitate the installation of the EDS units by providing a clear path during rigging and EDS installation, and provide sufficient space to allow for initial deployment activities (such as uncrating the device).

-- 7. Once installed, provide reasonable measures to protect the EDS and ETD equipment from harm, theft, and water intrusion in the screening area. - 8.
-Prior to TSA EDS Site Acceptance Testing, it shall be the COUNTY's/Airport's responsibility to exercise due diligence to protect and insure the EDS equipment from damage due to ongoing construction or weather. - 9.
-Perform and bear all cost of the operation, maintenance and repairs for the airport terminal installed property such as the baggage handling conveyor system, including the conveyors in the baggage screening matrix, heating, air conditioning, electrical and mechanical infrastructure in support of this CBIS Project. - 10.
-Submit monthly milestone and project progress status reports by the 10th of each month to the TSA Deployment Manager, TSA Contracted Site Lead and TSA Contracting Officer and OSTCBD@TSA.DHS.GOV.
+- 6. Provide three (3) feet of maintenance access space around the equipment so that spare parts may be removed and replaced. - 7.
+Once installed, provide reasonable measures to protect the EDS and ETD equipment from harm, theft, and water intrusion in the screening area. - 8.
+Prior to TSA iSAT Testing, it shall be the COUNTY's/Airport's responsibility to exercise due diligence to protect and insure the EDS equipment from damage due to ongoing construction or weather. - 9.
+Perform and bear all cost of the operation, maintenance and repairs for the airport terminal installed property such as the baggage handling conveyor system, including the conveyors in the baggage screening matrix, heating, air conditioning, electrical and mechanical infrastructure in support of this Project. - 10.
+Submit monthly milestone and project progress status reports by the 10th of each month to the TSA Regional Deployment Manager (RDM), TSA Site Lead Contractor and TSA Contracting Officer.
 Specific requirements for the content of the monthly project status report are identified in Appendix C.